 If you visit any monasteries, gumba or stupa, they do expect some small donations.
 Although it is not mandatory, they use these funds for the maintenance of the area.

-Price of the insurance varied from company to company.
+The price of the insurance varied from company to company.
 On average, a 30-day insurance policy is likely to cost around $150 (15000 rupees).
 It covers all standard emergencies and requirements and as well as cover your trekking up to 6000 m.

 - Trekking to Everest Base Camp is actually a lot of fun.
 Make sure to bring your money in cash.
 As there are few ATMs in the remote area.
 Along the trail, sometimes you have to pay in dollars or in rupees.
 So, it is best to take a mix of dollars and Nepali rupees with yourself.

 - If there is trekking gear that you only need for this trek and don’t need to keep.
-In this situation, you can hire from different trekking companies and shops.
+In this situation, you can hire different trekking companies and shops.
 Also, you can buy any second-hand gear.
 It is not returnable.
 So, after trekking, if you are not taking this home, you can give it to the guides and porters.
 They will really appreciate it.

-- If you love to drink a lot of tea, then you can bring your own tea bags.
+- If you love to drink a lot of tea, then you can bring your own teabags.
 Tea on the trail might be expensive, while hot water is cheap.

 You need to remember that everything becomes more expensive as the altitude increases.

 How much does it cost to trek Everest Base Camp in total?
 That really depends on where you are willing to make sacrifices.
-It’s definitely possible to save few dollars if you plan in advance.
+It’s definitely possible to save a few dollars if you plan in advance.